1. Stopped By The Police On The Street, Now What?

 a.
 Can the police lie to me?

-ANSWERThe police are not allowed to lie to you or deceive you.
-It is often very difficult to show that a police officer has lied to you, perhaps when he stops you in the road.
-If you know a police officer is lying, try your best to remain calm and call for your parents or a suitable adult or lawyer to assist you.
+The police are not allowed to lie to you or deceive you.
+However, it is often very difficult to prove that a police officer has lied to you.
+If you know a police officer is lying, remember that you have the right to remain silent and that replying to a police officer to correct them or clarify anything other than your name and address might get you into more trouble.
+Try your best to remain calm and call for your parents or a suitable adult or lawyer to assist you.

 In criminal proceedings, proof needs to be beyond a reasonable doubt.
 If you know the police officer was lying, it is best to report this immediately.
 You should also request a lawyer or your guardian.
-Sometimes the police will lie in order to try and arrest or intimidate you.
-If you end up going to court, you must request a lawyer when at court.
+Sometimes the police will lie in order to try and arrest, intimidate you or get you to make statements that will get you into trouble.
+If you end up going to court, you should request a lawyer when at court.
 Tell your lawyer immediately that the police officer lied to you and explain the truth to the lawyer.
-Your lawyer will put up a version of the events to the court and the court will unlikely not be able to convict you purely based off the police officer's version, without any additional evidence.
+Your lawyer will explain a version of the events to the court and the court will make a ruling based on what the truth is (noting that the standard of proof beyond a reasonable doubt favors you more than the police officer).

 b.
 Do I have to tell the police the truth?